Edeyefydel/Flexisaf_TaskThree/README.md

 🚀 Features
 	•	Add a new book
 	•	Get all books
-	•	Get a book by ID
 	•	Delete a book
+	•   Add  a new Author
+	• 	Get all Authors

 ⸻